njwardhan/HackSmartContract/solutions/README.md

-#### Note: For each exercise, `hacked.sol` file contains an "Attack" contract that exposes some vulnerability in the original contract.
+#### Note: For each exercise, `hacked.sol` file contains an "Attack" contract that exposes some vulnerability in the original (V8) contracts.
 The `fixed.sol` file then contains fixed code against the exposed vulnerability.